Meow Wolf: Future plans

+In May 2024, Meow Wolf announced it would open its sixth permanent location in West Los Angeles, to be built in a movie theater in the Cinemark Complex at Howard Hughes L.A.
+A seventh location, to be at the South Street Seaport in southern Manhattan New York City, was announced in March 2025.

-COVID-19 pandemic and labour issues
+COVID-19 pandemic and labor issues

 With the outbreak of the COVID-19 pandemic, Meow Wolf's development plans were delayed in all locations, including layoffs of more than half its staff in Denver.
 A preliminary collective bargaining group was formed in late 2020 in response to pandemic-related economic challenges, seeking more worker input.

-Due to the pandemic, the museum closed from March 2020 to March 2021.
+Due to the pandemic, House of Eternal Return closed from March 2020 to March 2021.
 They reopened at 25% capacity, which was only 625 people a day, for four days a week.
 The company also temporarily laid off some 200 employees and placed another 56 on furlough.
 This spearheaded an ongoing unionization effort formed by the Meow Wolf Workers Collective.
-In 2022, they ratified their contract with Meow Wolf calling for $1 million to go towards wage increases, where each artist gets paid no less than $60,000 annually, and exhibition workers at least $18 an hour.
+In 2019, the company policy was that all Meow Wolf employees earn a minimum of $17 an hour.
+But in 2022, they ratified their contract with Meow Wolf calling for $1 million to go towards wage increases, where each artist gets paid no less than $60,000 annually, and exhibition workers at least $18 an hour.

-The company has had a history in aggressive union busting, allegations of questionable hiring practices, racial and gender discrimination, and a disproportionate lack of representation for regional artists from New Mexico, Arizona, Colorado, Nevada, and Texas.
+Various allegations have been made against the company, and certain individuals it employs, including, among other things, that it has engaged in aggressive union busting, questionable hiring practices, racial and gender discrimination, and failing to provide proportionate representation for regional artists from New Mexico, Arizona, Colorado, Nevada, and Texas.

-The government of New Mexico continued to invest $528k, despite a disproportionate lack of representation for New Mexico born indigenous and Hispanic artists, and an under-utilization of talent from New Mexican media and arts studios.

-Meow Wolf began to correct some of this behavior in 2021, and settled some of the discrimination charges.
+In 2021, Meow Wolf settled a workplace discrimination lawsuit.